aai-institute/pyDVL/docs/30-data-valuation.rst

    from pydvl.value import compute_shapley_value
    utility = Utility(...)
-   df = compute_shapley_values(utility, mode="combinatorial_exact")
+   values = compute_shapley_values(utility, mode="combinatorial_exact")
+   df = values.to_dataframe(column='value')

-The return value `df` is a
+We convert the return value to a
 `pandas DataFrame <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`_
-with the values.
-Please refer to the documentation in :mod:`pydvl.value.shapley` for more information.
+and name the column with the results as `value`.
+Please refer to the documentation in :mod:`pydvl.value.shapley` and :class:`~pydvl.value.valuationresult.ValuationResult` for more information.

 Monte Carlo Combinatorial Shapley
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^